official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 a situation where military action could be automatically sanctioned without further reference to the Security Council.”

-255 Cabinet Conclusions, 31 October 2002.
+[^255]: Cabinet Conclusions, 31 October 2002.
-256 Telegram 583 from FCO London to Washington, 1 November 2002, ‘Iraq: Foreign Secretary’s Conversation with Russian Foreign Minister, 1 November’.
+[^256]: Telegram 583 from FCO London to Washington, 1 November 2002, ‘Iraq: Foreign Secretary’s

 331